clean-code-craft-tcq-1/reimagined-design-patterns-RaveendranArun/README.md

 2. Adapter Pattern

 > This pattern comes under structural pattern.
-A simple example to describe this pattern is, imagine a normal need to drive over a railway line.
+A simple example to describe this pattern is, imagine a Car need to drive over a railway line.
 This is not posbile directly(otherwise the driver should be more skillfull).
-This can be possible if a railtruck carrying thar CAR.
-The Car's tyres are incompitable with railwy line. but the car dapted to the interface via an adapter that is "railtruck".
+This can be possible if a railtruck carrying the Car.
+The Car's tyres are incompitable with railwy line.
+But the car adapted to the railway interface via an adapter that is "railtruck".

 3.